jam-pob/Standard-Cross-Cultural-Sample-of-Religion/README.txt

 An XML file structured according to the Datacite metadata schema: http://schema.datacite.org Microsoft CoPilot was used to assist in generating the this file.
-The XML output was validated against datacite's XSD file (https://schema.datacite.org/meta/kernel-4.6/metadata.xsd) using VS Code's XML extension (XML Language Support by Red Hat) then manually enhanced and checked for accuracy.
+The XML output was validated against Datacite's schema (https://schema.datacite.org/meta/kernel-4.6/metadata.xsd) using VS Code's XML extension (XML Language Support by Red Hat) then manually enhanced and checked for accuracy.

 ## FinalReport.pdf